alexbowen/tandem-weather/README.md

 ## Discussion points

-I used create-react-app (see below) for some initial boilerplate to save some time.

 ### Architecture

 The container/component react/redux pattern is used.
 Containers have their state mapped to the redux store and components are stateless. redux-thunk is used to manage asynchronous calls to the API.
-I would probably refine the container/componet architecture as i took some shortcuts here - the controls for selecting city/data source i would probably absract in a seperate container for instance
+I would probably refine the container/componet architecture as i took some shortcuts here - the controls for selecting city/data source i would probably absract in a seperate container for instance.

 ### Error handling